Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Do not follow the ideas of others, but learn to listen to the voice within yourself."
+> "If you want to know what God thinks about money just look at the people He gives it to."
-> — **Dogen**
+> — **Alexander Pope**

 ---